cubernetes/ft-transcendence/vault/README.md

 1. You need to mount a file between the `vault` and `foo` container.
 For that, adjust `compose.yaml`:

+    1. Add the file mount to the `foo` container and ensure it depends on vault, is in the same network, and has a unique and named IP (look at other services and IPAM configuration at the networks section at the bottom of the Makefile and then choose a unique IP):

+    ```diff
+    +     foo:
+    +         networks:
+    +             ft-transcendence-net:
+    +                 ipv4_address: &foo_ip 10.42.42.3
+    +         volumes:
+    +             - "./.secrets/foo_vault_token:/run/secrets/foo_vault_token"
+    +         depends_on:
+    +             vault:
+    +                 restart: true
+    +                 condition: service_healthy
+    ```

-    1. Add the file mount to the `vault` container:
+    1. Add the file mount and extra host to the `vault` container:

     ```diff
           vault: